monyhar/monyhar/monyhar/docs/mac_arm64.md

 hermetic versions for now.)

 Other than that, checking out and building (with goma too) should just work.
-You should be able to run `fetch chromium` normally, and then build, using `gn`, `ninja` etc like normal.
+You should be able to run `fetch monyhar` normally, and then build, using `gn`, `ninja` etc like normal.

 gtest-based binaries should build, run, and mostly pass.
 Web tests probably